acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 3. Familiarize yourself with [Catch] and the [Gherkin] syntax.

 4. Write a unit test for your proposed contribution.
 Unit tests go in the `tests` directory and are named
-\{YourContribution\}Test.cpp, so that they can be automatically built.
+\{YourContribution\}_test.cpp, so that they can be automatically built.
-All proposed features of your contribution should have a corresponding test in \{YourContribution\}Test.cpp.
+All proposed features of your contribution should have a corresponding test in \{YourContribution\}_test.cpp.
 Consult the [Catch Test cases and sections] if you are unsure, or consult existing tests for examples.

 5. I highly recommend writing your tests first, before your contribution, as this helps to think about how the